YuryKL/cmp-datastar/README.md

 ## Usage

-In an HTML file, start typing a Data* attribute:
+In an HTML file, start typing a Datastar attribute:
-- `data-` - Shows all available Data* attributes
+- `data-` - Shows all available Datastar attributes
 - `data-on-` - Shows available events (click, keydown, etc.)
 - `data-on-click` - Completes with snippet for expression